junichi11/fuelphp-netbeans/README.md

 ##Feature

 - Badge Icon (Done)
-- create a new FuelPHP Project from New Project(Not Yet)
+- create a new FuelPHP Project from New Project Option(Done)
 - Action : go to view , go to action (Not Yet)

 ## Install

 - manually build and install NBM file
-- download NBM file and manually install
+- download NBM(https://github.com/junichi11/fuelphp-netbeans/downloads) file and manually install

+## Important!
+Don't clone to SD Card port from new project option!(Hang up...)

 ##License